Ethical Wedding Dresses For Modern Brides

 When planning her own wedding a few years ago, Creative Director Amy Powney felt restricted in her bridal wear options.
 So she decided to offer Mother of Pearl’s distinctive personality to Brides in the form of Pearly Whites.
 Created in the London studio, each piece is lovingly crafted from 100% organic silk satin.
 Modern sleeve details make these pieces totally unique, there is even a luxurious Bridal Pyjama set available too!

-London based Bridal brand Minna is revolutionising the ethical manufacturing of wedding dresses.
+Indie Bride is revolutionising the ethical manufacturing of wedding dresses.
 Instead of designing to trends, they listen to their customers.
 Pieces are made to order from organic, vintage and local fabrics.
 They also utilise local skills and waste free pattern cutting to keep their waste low.
 Choose from a large range of styles on the website, with alterations and a bespoke service on offer too to make your choice truly unique.

 Inspired by vintage silhouettes, Adornment Studios offers a beautiful range of made to order wedding dresses.
 Each piece is made by talented tailors in Sweden.
 Their unique couture service means that the client is involved in every step of the process.
 Many of the dresses are made from deadstock fabric so you can be sure that your dress will not produce unnecessary waste.

 If you though ethical wedding dresses had to be eye wateringly expensive, think again.
 Reformation has lent their signature Cali cool to the Bridal Salon, a collection of wedding and bridesmaid dresses.
 With many styles made from deadstock fabric, they are uber affordable and very stylish.
-They offer verything from elegant lace gowns to slip dresses and boho separates.
+They offer everything from elegant lace gowns to slip dresses and boho separates.
 So there are great options for most tastes.

 Although not technically a wedding brand, Laura Ironside Studio designs the most beautiful silk occasionwear.
 She specialises in slow fashion, so everything is made to order.
 Her bespoke service means that she can recreate any of her styles to work for your big day.
 She also offers a leasing service for those that don’t want to buy a dress.
 We love the elegance of the Knight bias cut dress as an alternative to a white wedding.